dineshsinghdhami/image-uploader-django/README.md

 ## 🚀 Features

-* Upload images easily with drag-and-click or file selection
+* Upload images easily with drag-and-click or file selection.
-* Gallery view of all uploaded images with upload date
+* Gallery view of all uploaded images with upload date.
-* Fully responsive UI for desktop and mobile
+* Fully responsive UI for desktop and mobile.
-* Admin panel for managing images and users
+* Admin panel for managing images and users.
+* allows visitors to like the photos.
-* Simple, clean, and modern design
+* Simple, clean, and modern design.

 ---